-Did raise some doubts but well we nonetheless went ahead and guess what – we could have spent additional 2 weeks and still have enough things to do!
+Did raise some doubts but well we nonetheless went ahead and spent 18 days in this beautiful country.
+And guess what – we could have spent additional 2 weeks and still have enough things to do and see!

 Best time to visit

-Italy does not experience harsh winters and so it is relatively warmer in April / May than in other European countries, which coincidentally is the best time to visit along with other off-season months like September and October.
-This guarantees fewer tourists, as it is no fun walking to Spanish steps in Rome and almost finding no space to sit; or pushing and shoving through narrow lanes to get to the beach at Positano.
+Italy does not experience harsh winters unlike most European countries.
+If you still don’t want to brave the winter, spring and autumn would be the perfect time to visit.
+You are guaranteed fewer tourists – it is no fun walking to Spanish steps and almost finding no space to sit; or pushing and shoving through narrow lanes to get to the beach at Positano.

-The downside to traveling during the shoulder months is that the water is still cold so unless you are brave enough to jump in freezing water, you cannot really enjoy swimming the blue waters.
-Also, you may need to carry sweaters and jackets – in some places; the weather dropped to 3 degrees Celsius in mid-April.
+The downside to traveling during the shoulder months is that the weather could be unpredictable.
+The water at the beach would still be cold so unless you are brave enough to jump in freezing water, you cannot really enjoy swimming azure water.
+Also, you may need to carry sweaters and jackets – in some places, the weather dropped to 3 degrees Celsius in mid-April.
 But hey, I will take 3 degrees over 30 degrees!

 Drive or take the public transport